juanbkm/donor2019/content/stories/critical-thoroughfare-gets-much-eeded-makeover.md

 ### Results

 Today, economic activity in South Tarawa has increased thanks to a safer, more efficient road.
 “I used to worry about the patients I transport,” says Tenneke Matireei, a local ambulance driver.
 “With the bad condition of the road, have to drive very slowly.
 Some patients have died on the road as we couldn’t make it to the hospital in time.” [(Source)](https://www.worldbank.org/en/news/feature/2016/11/22/making-kiribati-main-road-safer)

+{{< dr-quote align="right" quote="I used to worry about the patients I transport, with the bad condition of the road, have to drive very slowly.
+Some patients have died on the road as we couldn’t make it to the hospital in time." source="Tenneke Matireei" >}}

 Before the road reconstruction, it was impossible to drive faster than 10 kilometers an hour.
 These days, not only is Tenneke able to transport his patients more quickly and efficiently, but the ambulance also lasts longer without breaking down.